 Given what COVID-19 has done in high-income countries, the global health care rankings, populations and population densities described in these country profiles illustrate what it is capable of in places of production.

 See an overview of these statistics in the graphic below.

 Inspectorio makes Rise COVID-19 platform available to help organizations fight COVID-19

 The question now is: how can brands and retailers restart their supply chains without adding to the risk faced by these vulnerable nations?

 The answer is to implement vital safety and health programs at all factories, continuously monitor every facility for compliance in real time, and generate corrective action and preventive action (CAPA) plans and training to drive facilities toward continuous improvement.
 However, such steps have historically been impossible to implement with the speed and scale that is necessary to deal with this type of crisis.

-- Stemming from collaboration with leading brands, retailers and international NGOs, the Inspectorio Rise platform now hosts a library of COVID-19 workplace readiness guidelines, all of which are available to users who sign-up to our free COVID-19 Rise subscription.
+- Stemming from collaboration with leading brands, retailers and international NGOs, the Inspectorio Rise platform now hosts a library of COVID-19 workplace readiness guidelines, all of which are available to users who sign-up to our COVID-19 Rise subscription.

 - Real-time monitoring and reporting provides brands and retailers with instant updates on how their overseas partner facilities are complying with these vital important health and safety initiatives.

 - It is now becoming critical to be able to view up-to-date COVID-19 data trends and compliance information side by side.
 The Rise platform now features a COVID-19 real-time compliance Dashboard, that puts real-time COVID-19 updates and compliance data in one place, letting brand and retailer teams make better-informed sourcing decisions.

 - For every assessment that is submitted on the Rise platform, a CAPA report is automatically generated – including automated recommendations for corrective actions, as well as didactic e-learning courses to facilitate continuous improvement.